maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

   - tabby weft: 8/2 unmercerized cotton
   - pattern weft: 5/2 Perle Cotton
   - The kit makes 8 hemmed coasters with finished measurements of 6.5" x 7.5".
 The coasters can be machine washed and dried.
 - Live Blocks in Summer and Winter.
+Towels.
 Summer and winter. *The Best of Yarn Barn*, pp. 6-7.
 - [**Nestled Blooms towel kit**](https://www.yarnbarn-ks.com/Nestled-Blooms-kit/productinfo/WK-YB-554/) - I have the kit on order.
   - overshot
   - 16.7" weaving width, 4 harnesses